About learning support in the early years#

 - education support workers.

 If the support is for an individual, talk to the parents or caregivers first.
-You need permission from the parents to share information about the child with us.
+You need permission from the parents to request support and share information about the child with us.
 The parent or caregiver will be our main point of contact once you have made the request for support.
+Children do not need a diagnosis to access learning support.

 Sharing personal information to protect children in early learning